alexvictoor/MarbleTest.Net/README.md

 scheduler.ExpectObservable(upperEvents).ToBe("A-B-C-|");           // check that the output events have the timing and values as expected scheduler.Flush();                                                 // let the virtual clock goes... otherwise nothing happens
 ```
+**Important:** as shown above, do not forget to flush the scheduler at the end of your test case, otherwise no event will be emitted.

 In the above examples, event values are not specified and string streams are produced (i.e. IObservable<string>).
 As with the RxJS api, you can use a parameter object containing event values:
 ```